criogenox/B_ECC-Equivalent-Conicity-Calculation/README.md

 Annex E and a defined field of allowed tolerances in Annex F determine the acceptance or rejection of the assessed evaluation procedure (see Figure 1).

+1 Scope
+This European Standard establishes an evaluation procedure for determining equivalent conicity.
+A benchmark calculation is specified to achieve comparable results on a consistent basis for the equivalent conicity, which may be calculated by different methods not given in this European Standard.
+This European Standard also proposes possible calculation methods.
+Informative examples of the use of the Klingel formula (see Annex B) and linear regression of the ∆r-function (see Annex C) are included in this European Standard.
+This European Standard includes reference profiles, profile combinations, tolerances and reference results with tolerance limits, which allow the user to assess the acceptability of a measuring and calculation system including random- and grid- errors of the measuring system.
+It sets down the principles of calculation that need to be followed but does not impose any particular numerical calculation method.
+This European Standard does not define limits for the equivalent conicity and gives no tolerances for the rail profile and the wheel profile to achieve acceptable results for the conicity.
+For purposes outside the scope of this European Standard (e.g. simulation of vehicle behaviour) it can be useful or necessary to use more sophisticated theories.
+These methods are not within the scope of this European Standard.
+For the application of this European Standard some general recommendations are given in Annex I.

 This project was born as an aditional work to fullfil a personal pending asignature from my PhD days.
 Nothing more, nothing less.